yaamurozturk/CRA/README.md

 Contributors: Tiziri Terkmani, Yagmur Ozturk, Qinyue Liu

+Citations to retracted publications need to be analyzed to ensure the reliability of citing literature since they are unreliable sources.
+However, identfying these citations and finding in which contexts they are cited is a time consuming task.
+Here, we offer a pipeline that helps with this task!

+We combine metadata that we find necessary to analyse CRA such as retraction reasons*, retraction & publication date, citation contexts (sentence based and larger windows), highlighting of the retracted reference inside the context (especially useful when there are multiple references).
+All of this information can be visualized in a table to offer easy access & PPPR after running the pipeline (or using the link above).
+All you need to provide is the PMID and the DOI of the publication that you're interested in analysing.
+The pipeline currently only supports the parsing of Pubmed Central Open Access (PMC-OA) articles with full-text XMLs, but we are working (hard) to support other formats!

 # Static website link: TBA, undergoing server updates
 <img width="1510" height="770" alt="resim" src="https://github.com/user-attachments/assets/e00c6cb4-7cfa-48b1-ab9f-5d74d4129926" />